vjbollavarapu/modulyn-community/TEAM.md

 - **Sustainability**: Building a sustainable and profitable business model
 - **Community Building**: Growing a strong community of users and contributors
 - **Innovation**: Continuing to innovate in Web3 and ERP integration
-- **Global Impact**: Making TidyGen ERP accessible to businesses worldwide
+- **Global Impact**: Making Modulyn ERP accessible to businesses worldwide
 - **AI Integration**: Pioneering AI-assisted Web3 development

 ### Grant Utilization